vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-databricks.md

 ![resources](/assets/posts/2020/3/kusto-ingestion-rest-api/resources.png")

-d
+The Logic App has an HTTP trigger so we can use it by doing a simple HTTP-POST (like any REST API) as we'll do when we try it.

 ## Giving permissions to the Logic App

+## Preparing Kusto for ingestion

 ## Looking at the Logic App Inputs

-## Preparing Kusto for ingestion

 ## Trying the Logic App on a sample file